cristoichkov/Abies_religiosa_vs_ozone/README.md

 Check more info about this pipeline in the [README_metabolomics](https://github.com/VeroIarrachtai/Abies_religiosa_vs_ozone/tree/master/2.-METABOLOMICS/README_metabolomics.md).

+To see a short summary about the analysis of the final data you can go to [Analysis_metabolomics](https://github.com/VeroIarrachtai/Abies_religiosa_vs_ozone/blob/master/4.-INFO_PROJECT/METABOLOMICS_ligth_analysis.md)

 # TRANSCRIPTOMICS

 ### Evaluate the differential expression of healthy and damaged trees in two periods of [O3].

 ![](5.-wonderful_images/Transcriptomic_methods.png)

 Check more info about this pipeline in the [README_transcriptomics](https://github.com/VeroIarrachtai/Abies_religiosa_vs_ozone/blob/master/3.-TRANSCRIPTOMICS/README_TRANSCRIPTOMICS.md).

+To see a short summary about the analysis of the final data you can go to [Analysis_transcriptomics](https://github.com/VeroIarrachtai/Abies_religiosa_vs_ozone/blob/master/4.-INFO_PROJECT/TRANSCRIPTOMICS_ligth_analysis.md)